david-drew/OV_Python_Docs/md/ShapeInference.md

 You can change input shapes multiple times using the IENetwork::reshape and [IENetwork.batch_size](https://docs.openvinotoolkit.org/latest/ie_python_api/classie__api_1_1IENetwork.html#a79a647cb1b49645616eaeb2ca255ef2e) methods in any order.
 If a model has a hard-coded batch dimension, use [IENetwork.batch_size](https://docs.openvinotoolkit.org/latest/ie_python_api/classie__api_1_1IENetwork.html#a79a647cb1b49645616eaeb2ca255ef2e) first to change the batch, then call IENetwork::reshape to update other dimensions, if needed.

-Inference Engine takes three kinds of a model description as an input, which are converted into an IENetwork object:
+The Inference Engine takes three kinds of a model description as an input, which are converted into an IENetwork object:

-1. Intermediate Representation (IR) through IECore::ReadNetwork
+1. Intermediate Representation (IR) through IECore.read_network
-2. ONNX model through IECore::ReadNetwork
+2. ONNX model through IECore.read_network
 3. nGraph function through the constructor of IENetwork

 IENetwork keeps an ngraph::Function object with the model description internally.
 The object should have fully defined input shapes to be successfully loaded to the Inference Engine plugins.
 To resolve undefined input dimensions of a model, call the [IENetwork.reshape](https://docs.openvinotoolkit.org/latest/ie_python_api/classie__api_1_1IENetwork.html#a6683f0291db25f908f8d6720ab2f221a) method providing new input shapes before loading to the Inference Engine plugin.